priyanktejani/fluid-torrent-search-engine/README.md

 ## Features
 - Clean & beautiful UI.
 - Easy to search and find torrents
-- Sort results by to speed, size and date
+- Sort results by speed, size and date
 - Directly open magnet link with a torrent client
 - Share the link, Visit torrent sites